 Stopping the seizure is the initial and most important treatment.
 Airway management and protecting against head or body injuries is also important.
 Pharmacologic adult intravenous therapy includes benzodiazepines such as midazolam 1 to 5 mg, diazepam 5 to 10 mg, propofol 50 to 100 mg, and phenytoin 500 to 1000 mg (infused slowly).
 If LAST is the cause, Intralipid (20% fat emulsion) bolus 1.5 mL/kg over 1 minute (about 100 cc) followed by continuous infusion of 0.25/kg/min is the treatment.

 In patients who have had a peripheral nerve block or who have a continuous nerve catheter for pain management, LAST as the cause of seizure must be considered.

 Intralipid 20% therapy is used to treat LAST.

 Electrolyte abnormalities and hypoglycemia must be corrected in the treatment of seizures.
 Sodium abnormalities leading to seizures are most common in neurosurgical patients, and are most often seen in conjunction with the Syndrome of Inappropriate Antidiuretic Hormone (SIADH), Diabetes Insipidus (DI), or due to hypertonic therapy to treat increased intracranial pressures.
 Seizures can present in any of those conditions but are more likely when sodium levels are <120 mM or >158 mM.

 Management includes ruling out other conditions that are not seizures.
 If it is unclear if seizure activity is present, an electroencephalogram (EEG) should be obtained in consultation with neurology.
-Pseudoseizures or psychogenic non epileptic seizures must remain on the ...
+Pseudoseizures or psychogenic non epileptic seizures ...